-On the basis of analysis of data and findings of the study following Conclusion were drawn.
+On the basis of analysis of data and findings of the study, the following conclusion were drawn.

-All the respondents of study expressed their view that there was social prestige of O and A level education system in Pakistan.
-They also perceived O and A level education system as worth while kind of education and parents used to consider this education system as a status symbol, for their family.
-In the parents and teacher opinion the O and A level education programme was preferred in Pakistan due to its revision according to global trends and its emphasis on career counseling of students.
+All the respondents of study expressed their view that there was high academic value of O and A level education system in Pakistan.
+They also perceived O and A level education system as worth while kind of education and parents used to consider this education system as a status symbol for their family.
+In the parents and teacher opinion the O and A level education programme was preferred in Pakistan due to course contents, easy access to higher education, international acceptance and better jobs opportunities because in O and A level institutions more emphasis was given to career counseling of students.
+Majority of respondents in the study revealed that O and A level institutions environment was suitable for teaching and learning.
+They were satisfied with the facilities provided by the institutions.

-Majority of respondents of O and A level institutions was satisfied with the facilities provided by the institutions.
-Most of parents and teachers in Pakistan agreed that O and A level education system was knowledge based and it inculcated more confidence in students.
+Most of parents and teachers in Pakistan agreed that O and A level education system was knowledge based and it inculcated more confidence in students and attitude of students towards education was positive.
 It was also found that O and A level education system promote creativity in the students.
-It is because Pakistani local education system is not up to the international standard.
+It is because Pakistani Local education system is not up to the international standard.
 It was found that in O and A level education system foreign scholarships, cash prizes and awards were given to the students at regional, national and international level which motivated students more towards education.
 It was also analyzed that merit was strictly followed in all matter.
 In teacher's opinion number of students of O and A level education is increasing day by day, which reveals that O and A level education system is getting more popularity in Pakistan.

-In the interview teachers and parents expressed the reasons for growing social acceptance of O and A level in Pakistan are better learning, fair examination system flexible scheme of studies, advanced and better curriculum, easy admission in foreign universities, provision of quality education, better learning environment, knowledge based education system, status symbol for family, flexible scheme of studies, up-to-date, comprehensive and informative courses, international acceptance and recognition, better professional careers and dynamic future for students.
+In the interview teachers and parents expressed the reasons for growing social acceptance of O and A level in Pakistan are better learning, fair examination system flexible scheme of studies, advanced and better curriculum, easy admission in foreign universities, provision of quality education, better learning environment, knowledge based education system, status symbol for family, flexible scheme of studies, upto-date, comprehensive and informative courses, international acceptance and recognition, better professional careers and dynamic future for students.